 - To elaborate about ways to identify and prevent violence against children.

-- Literature review and appraisal of the evidence.
+- Systematic literature review and appraisal of the evidence

 This Child Health and Paediatrics Postgraduate Diploma course places assessments at the heart of the learning process through the employment of clinical scenarios to enhance problem-solving, critical analysis and evidence-based care.
 Since the scenarios act as a focus for learning and assessment, the two are intrinsically linked.